 What is 5G?

-5G is the most recent mobile network technology, which promises faster speeds and improved network reliability beyond that of 4G LTE.
+5G is the most recent mobile network technology, with faster speeds and improved network reliability beyond that of 4G LTE.
 The G stands for “generation,” and each number (1-5 so far) represents an iteration of mobile technology.
-With 3G and 4G LTE being the previous generations, 5G is the new game-changing innovation currently being installed by U.S. carriers nationwide.
+You’ve probably seen previous generations of 5G, like 3G or 4G LTE, displayed on your phone when you’re using data.

 How Does 5G Work?

-But unlike prior mobile technology, 5G uses higher frequency bands (or wide bands) called millimeter waves that allow for:
+But unlike prior mobile technology, 5G uses additional higher frequency bands (or wide bands) called millimeter waves that allow for:

 - Faster speeds

-- Efficient power-consumption
+- Efficient power consumption

 - Improved network reliability